Superrehtard/old_diaspora_wiki/Installing-on-heroku.md

 $ heroku open
 ```

 That's it.
 Assuming you or I didn't make any mistakes here, you should have a fully functioning pod.
+Please note that while federation works with this configuration, it may take a couple days to start seeing posts from other pods (and, currently, you will only see posts from pods where at least one user is sharing with you).